mastir/react-diagram/README.md

 ## User defined types

-TNode, TPort, TLink - any object representing element, please avoid object creation or duplication
+TNode, TPort, TLink - unique `string` or any `object` representing element ( you should  avoid object recreation or duplication )

 ## Diagram